-When you need immediate insect control or a knockdown in the garden, on crops, or on your livestock PyGanic Crop Protection EC 1.4 II is the best pyrethrin product available on the market today.
+When you need immediate insect control or a knockdown in the garden or on crops.
+PyGanic Crop Protection EC 1.4 II is the best pyrethrin product available on the market today.
 Pyrethrins are derived from chrysanthemums and act as a potent non-selective insecticide for a wide variety of insect pests.

 For Plants and Crops: